aosabook/500lines/template-engine/chapter.md

 In the template engine code, we've split it out this way so that we only do the first step once, no matter how many times we do the second step.
-This saves us a small amount of time, because we avoid the time to look up the append attribute.
+This saves us a small amount of time, because we avoid taking the time to look up the append attribute.

 This is an example of a micro-optimization: an unusual coding technique that gains us tiny improvements in speed.
-They can be less readable, or more confusing, so they are only justified for code that is a proven performance bottleneck.
+Micro-optimizations can be less readable, or more confusing, so they are only justified for code that is a proven performance bottleneck.
 Developers disagree on how much micro-optimization is justified, and some beginners overdo it.
-The optimizations here were added only after timing experiments showed that they improved the speed, even if only a little bit.
+The optimizations here were added only after timing experiments showed that they improved performance, even if only a little bit.
 Micro-optimizations can be instructive, as they make use of some exotic aspects of Python, but don't over-use them in your own code.